CouchCMS/Documentation/src/contents/miscellaneous/shortcodes.md

     [some_shortcode "hello" 'world' hi ]

-<p class="error">If there are multiple parameters, skipping the names makes the shortcode difficult to read hence do this only if there are few, say only a single, parameters.</p>
+If there are multiple parameters, skipping the names makes the shortcode difficult to read hence do this only if there are few, say only a single, parameters. {.error}

 #### Handling the parameters